pnwairfire/bluesky/README.md

  - ***'config' > 'dispersion' > 'hysplit' > 'KHMAX'*** -- *optional* -- default: 72
  - ***'config' > 'dispersion' > 'hysplit' > 'NDUMP'*** -- *optional* -- default: 24
  - ***'config' > 'dispersion' > 'hysplit' > 'NCYCL'*** -- *optional* -- default: 24

+Note about the grid:  There are three ways to specify the dispersion grid.
+If USER_DEFINED_GRID is set to true, hysplit will expect BlueSky framework's user defined grid settings ('CENTER_LATITUDE', 'CENTER_LONGITUDE', 'WIDTH_LONGITUDE', 'HEIGHT_LATITUDE', 'SPACING_LONGITUDE', and 'SPACING_LONGITUDE').
+Otherwise, it will look in 'config' > 'dispersion' > 'hysplit' > 'grid' for 'boundary', 'spacing', and 'domain' fields.
+If not defined, it will look for 'boundary', 'spacing', and 'domain' in the top level 'met' object.

 ##### visualization